-A student may request a grade of incomplete (I) for a course when extraordinary circumstances prevent completing the course prior to grades being due.
+A student may request a grade of incomplete (I) for a course when extraordinary circumstances prevent completing the course.

 An incomplete is not simply to allow additional time to complete course work; it is only to be requested when extenuating circumstances cause a sudden interruption in the student's ability to complete a session.